• Skip to primary navigation

 Notes

-1. Whether or not you use 1 or 2 tablespoons of orange blossom water will depend on the strength of your orange blossom water and your taste.
+1. Whether you use 1 or 2 tablespoons of orange blossom water will depend on the strength of your orange blossom water and your taste.
 Start with 1 tablespoon taste and then add ½ tablespoon until you can just taste a hint of orange blossom in your dressing.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.